Fescron/Project-LabEmbeddedDesign1/README.md

 This is the main code developed for the project for the lab sessions.
 This is where the rest of this *readme* is about.
 This code is also talked about in more detail in [this report](doc/reports/EmbeddedDesign1-Labo-project-BrechtVanEeckhoudt-ChrisThoen.pdf) (Dutch).

+> **UPDATE (17-03-2019):** Fixed too high sleep current (>30 µA) caused by the accelerometer sitting on the unused SPI bus.
+The solution was to disable the SPI pins before going to sleep.
+This was fixed in the code but the sleep-current-values in the report are wrong.
+The new sleep current is **less than 4 µA**.

 ------

 ## 2 - Documentation